 ____________________________________________

 For a little trip down memory lane, the three images below are the original receipts for the first tranche of SunMicro servers we acquired to build our global network and make the web worldwide.
 The shipping dates are September and October 1996.
-Note that the shipping of the servers is addressed to my residence in Alamo, CA, because at this time our three-person start-up team doesn’t yet have an office space, a data center, or a customer (that’s all a month or more away).
+Note that the shipping of the servers is addressed to my residence in Alamo, CA, because I’m still working from home until we get Angel investment in November.
+With that funding I then contract for 7,000sf of San Francisco office space in the Embarcadero for us to get started.

 ____________________________________________